eensymachines-in/auth/Readme.md

 -----------

 Device registration happens only once and needs a user name - a user name thats already registered.
 Once the device is registered it can only authorize on the subsequent handshakes.
-If the device registration is deleted, and the `uuid` is banned, it can no longer re-register itself.
+If the device registration is deleted, and the `uuid` is blacklisted, it can no longer re-register itself.
 Registration is allowed only incase of no registration found and the serial is not banned.

 - Uniquely identifies the device
 - connects the device to user account